npmcdn-to-unpkg-bot/glass-taxes/README.md

 # glass-taxes
-A web app that makes government spending more transparent
+A web app that makes government spending more transparent.